-Check an online route planner or a mobile phone app for traffic news and pick up the latest travel bulletins on local radio for updates of any accidents or unexpected road closures.
+Keep a check on the latest travel bulletins on local radio for updates of any accidents or unexpected road closures.

 It’s best to avoid getting tired in the first place if you can.
 Try these tips:

-If the coolant leaks or the fan is faulty, the car could overheat – which could prove expensive, so ensuring it’s very important that it’s in good working condition.
+If the coolant leaks or the fan is faulty, the car could overheat – which could prove expensive, so ensuring it’s in good condition could ultimately save you money.